 - previously owned by a company rather than an individual, and the new owner purchased the shares in the company.

-If the new owner refuses to honour a gift card or voucher in these circumstances, consumers can phone Consumer Affairs Victoria on 1300 55 81 81, or make a complaint.
+If the new owner refuses to honour a gift card or voucher in these circumstances, consumers can contact us, or make a complaint.

 If the company operating the business has been liquidated, the new owner may have only purchased the assets of the business and is not obliged to honour existing gift cards or vouchers.
 In this situation, the consumer becomes an ‘unsecured creditor’ of the previous company.
 For more information, view our Insolvency page.

 Promotional vouchers and discount coupons